 (3) The Board may require an employee of Gold Corporation, the Mint or GoldCorp to inform the Board in writing of any interest held by that officer in a body corporate being an interest of a kind that the employee, if a director, would have been required to give notice of to the Board under subclause (1).

-[Clause 9 amended by No. 10 of 1990 s.
+[Clause 9 amended: No. 10 of 1990 s.
 6.]

 10. Conflict of interest